1st Krajina Corps

 1st Krajina Corps (Serbian: 1. крајишки корпус, 1. krajiški korpus) was one of the six corps of the Army of Republika Srpska (VRS).
 It was the largest, most experienced, and the most capable corps in the army during the conflict.
 Before implementation into the Army of Republika Srpska, the corps was known as 5th Corps of Yugoslav People's Army or Banja Luka Corps.
 Because of this fact it was successor of the infrastructure, organization and most of the equipment.
 The main task of the corps was to defend western parts of the Republika Srpska, today these areas are mostly part of Banja Luka region.
 It was the most numbered corps of VRS with between 60,000 and 72,000 soldiers.
-During the War in Bosnia and Herzegovina, a total of 6,450 soldiers were killed in action, 27,176 were wounded and 1,031 remain missing.
+The Corps saw heavy involvement throughout the Bosnian War; according to postwar records, the unit sustained significant attrition, with thousands of casualties reported during the conflict's duration.

 Organization

 The headquarters of the 1st Krajina Corps was in Banja Luka.
 After the establishment of the corps, corps remained in previous 5th Corps organization which was actual during 1992.
 Responsibility zone of the 1st Krajina Corps was determined by rivers Sava, Una, Ukrina, Ugar and mountains Majdanska and Vlašić.